reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MSDevBox.md

 More job apportunities in AI will emerge as it evolves.

+### Responsible AI

+Dona covered about responsible AI and grounding in her session using an example to return UK laws related to accessibility with references and system prompt to return data in particular format

 ## Conclusion

 Dev Boxes ensure that developers have the tools and configurations needed to thrive.
 By prioritizing security, scalability, and compliance, Dev Boxes can become the backbone of a productive and efficient development process.
-As technology evolves, the role of Dev Boxes will continue to be pivotal in shaping the future of software development.

 ## References

-(Quickstart: Configure Microsoft Dev Box)[https://aka.ms/DevBoxAdmin]: This resource provides comprehensive guidance on managing and administering Dev Boxes, ensuring they operate seamlessly within an organizational framework.
+[Quickstart: Configure Microsoft Dev Box](https://aka.ms/DevBoxAdmin): This resource provides comprehensive guidance on managing and administering Dev Boxes, ensuring they operate seamlessly within an organizational framework.